Metal Injection Molding in the aerospace industry

 Aerospace seatbelt component

-A high-strength Metal Injection Moulded seatbelt component for the aerospace sector is shown in Fig. 27.
+A high-strength Metal Injection Moulded seatbelt component for the aerospace sector is shown.
 This 90 g complex shaped part is produced from an Fe7Ni0.6C steel alloy which, after heat treatment, provides a tensile strength greater than 1200 MPa.

 Typically, a part of this size (80 mm diameter) and weight would be outside the conventional size range for MIM parts.
 Thanks to the part’s complexity, however, Metal Injection Moulding was able to provide the most cost-effective solution.